Biart95/appleseed-volumetric-rendering-proposal/detailed.md

 Then this approach can be extended to volume rendering:

 > If there are at least one medium of the topmost priority that contains volume material, call raymarching procedure.
-> While raymarching, calculate the contributions from all volume materials and all BSDF's from the media of the topmost priority.
+> While raymarching, calculate the contributions from all volume materials and all BSDF's from the media that has the topmost priority.

 This idea sounds good for me...
 But some performance issues can arise, maybe?